Pye Telecom History Group - Virtual Pye Museum

 Standard frequency range: 1.6 - 4 MHz and 4 - 10 MHz

-Transmitter RF output: 3 - 5 Watts at 95% modulation
+Transmitter RF output: 5 -7.
+5 Watts at 95% modulation

 Admiralty Type 619 MF/HF TX & HF RX Type CAT (1953)

-Receiver Outfit CATThis complete station consisting of an HF receiver and both MF & HF transmitters, was the post war replacement for the Collins TCS series in British Admiralty small and medium sized boats.
-It was originally designed and produced by Rees Mace Marine, which was later absorbed into the Pye Group of companies.
-The products were then badged Pye Marine, and by 1963 were being badged as Pye Telecommunications.
+CATThis complete station consisting of an HF receiver, MF and HF transmitters and an AC mains PSU, was the post war replacement for the Collins TCS series in British Admiralty small and medium sized boats.

 A competing equipment, Type 618, was designed and produced by Murphy Radio for the same application.

-Transmitter Type 619 Production life: 1953 - 1965
+619 Production life: 1953 - 1965

-Standard frequency range: MF Tx 330 - 550 KHz, HF TX 1.5 - 16 MHz, RX 60 KHz - 30 MHz
+Standard frequency range: MF TX 330 - 550 KHz, HF TX 1.5 - 16 MHz, RX 60 KHz - 30 MHz

-Primary model variants: Separate receiver only, with RX PSU
+Primary model variants: Complete station or separate receiver only, with RX PSU

 Extract from technical manual: B.R.
 2169 Yes, to follow